Notre-Dame school: Notre-Dame motets

-The earliest motets are the Notre-Dame motets, written by composers such as Leonin and Perotin during the 13th century.
+Bevilacqua notes that "While it is known that Parisian organum and related genres were being cultivated in the last quarter of the twelfth century, no manuscript collection dating before the 1230s has yet been discovered.
+The surviving Notre-Dame sources do not predate the decade 1230–40 at the earliest".
+The earliest known motets are the Notre-Dame motets, written by composers such as Leonin and Perotin during the 13th century.
 These motets were polyphonic, with a different text in each voice, and employed the rhythmic modes.
 An example of a Notre-Dame motet is Salve, salus hominum/O radians stella/nostrum by Perotin, composed between 1180 and 1238.
+Nunes-Le Page and her colleagues note, however, that "there are many uncertainties about the actual date of the first compositions of polyphonies.
+However, it is very likely that if Bishop Odo de Sully proclaimed the use of polyphonies for the most significant liturgical observances in the decrees of 1198 and 1199, these polyphonies existed prior to those decrees.

 Contemporary accounts

 With polyphony, musicians were able to achieve musical feats perceived by many as beautiful, and by others, distasteful.
 John of Salisbury (1120–1180), philosopher and Bishop of Chartres, who taught at the University of Paris during the years of Léonin but before Pérotin, was one of the latter.
 He attended many services at the Notre-Dame Choir School.
 In his Policraticus he offers a first-hand description of what was happening to music in the High Middle Ages, writing: